InPACTO Vulnerability Index

 In March 2019, with the support of Catholic Relief Services (CRS), until then a partner of InPACTO in a sector strategy to improve the working conditions of coffee, we were able to carry out the first visualization tests of data analysis using the Tableau tool .
 From there, it was possible to show the potential of this methodology to InPACTO partners and associates.

-Presented in several national and international forums, including the National Congress, or InPACTO Vulnerability Index has been recognized as an innovative way to improve the fight against slave labor in Brazil.
+Presented in several national and international forums, including the National Congress is InPACTO Vulnerability Index has been recognized as an innovative way to improve the fight against slave labor in Brazil.
 The proposal is to make these analyzes accessible so that companies and sectors can prioritize actions to prevent slave labor in their production chains.

-Recently, the InPACTO Vulnerability Index reached Minas Gerais, with a database that includes the 853 municipalities in the state, in a test phase with the participation of companies.
-Minas was chosen for being the second Brazilian state in volume of exports, accounting for about 11% of the total in 2017.
+In 2019, the InPACTO Vulnerability Index reached Minas Gerais, with a database that covered the 853 municipalities in the state, in a test phase with the participation of companies.
+Minas was chosen because it is an important state for several sectors.

 For InPACTO's project coordinator, Daniele Martins, “this stage of testing with companies was fundamental for an assertive advance both in the development of a platform that facilitates access to data analysis, and in the maturation of the strategy itself that goes through a process of mobilization of the productive sector ”.